ClaudineW/DevopsProject/README.md

 ### **Step 2**

-After new repository has been created, click on "Setting", then "Pages.
+After new repository has been created, click on "Setting", then "Pages".

 ![Settingscreen](Images/Settingscreen.png)